Virtual Schools & Courses (Multidivision Online Providers)

-- Online Teaching Methodology – 60-hour professional development online course, available through WHRO's Consortium for Interactive Instruction and at no cost to Virginia educators, provides training to those interested in serving as online instructors or course developers for online learning.
+- Online Teaching Methodology – 60-hour professional development online course, available through WHRO's Consortium for Interactive Instruction to Virginia educators, provides training to those interested in serving as online instructors or course developers for online learning.
 Other WHRO Education online professional development opportunities also are available.

 - Vision for Virtual School Programs in Virginia (PDF)

 For Students & Parents:

 Students and parents should consult with the guidance staff at the local school the student attends or will be attending prior to enrolling in any course(s) offered by a multidivision online provider.